vippsas/vipps-checkout/vipps-checkout-button.md

 # Checkout button

-Make it super easy for customers to checkout out straight from a product page with Checkout Direct and our "Buy now" checkout-_button_!
+Make it super easy for customers to check out straight from a product page with Checkout Direct and our "Buy now" checkout-_button_!

 The _button_ is provided in multiple variants and colors and can be tailored to your page.